abinnquist/fNIRSpreProcessing/README.md

 - If using the PCfilter motion correction MUST have the MATLAB mapping toolbox

 # Other Requirements
-NOTE: Hyperscan should work for 2+ subject, so if you ran two hyperscans for a total of four subjects per group the script should still work as long as the folder structure is followed as shown below
+NOTE: Hyperscan should work for 2+ subjects per group, so if you ran two hyperscans for a total of four subjects per group the script should still work as long as the folder structure is followed as shown below
 - Data must be in the following structure:
 	- Hyper with multiple scans: MAIN_DIRECTORY/GROUP/SUBJECT/SCAN/raw files.
 	- Hyper w/ one scan: MAIN_DIRECTORY/GROUP/SUBJECT/raw files.